Agriculture and Rural Law

 With the diversification of the agricultural sector in recent years we also have the knowledge and understanding to support clients who run rural enterprises such as vineyards, rural tourism initiatives, and leisure and hospitality ventures.
 This includes legal guidance around commercial contracts, intellectual property, licensing, data protection and succession planning.

 Our team is drawn from across the firm, with expertise in a wide range of areas of the law that can affect agricultural clients.
+Download our Agriculture Handbook to find out more about our team of specialist lawyers.
 We work in partnership with you, as well as other professionals such as surveyors, land agents and accountants, to address your immediate priorities and secure your future.

 We have been advising farmers and landowners for more than 125 years and act for a number of landed estates throughout the South East.
 Many of our agricultural and farming clients have been with us through multiple generations.